funkybob/django-classy-settings/docs/index.rst

     env.int     # Use the int constructor
-    env.dburl   # Converts URLs to Django DATABASES entries. env.list    # splits on ',', and strips each value env.tuple   # as above, but yiels a tuple
+    env.dburl   # Converts URLs to Django DATABASES entries. env.list    # splits on ',', and strips each value env.tuple   # as above, but yields a tuple

 In all cases, if the default value passed is a string, it will be passed to the cast function.